GustafEnebog/CODE-project-1/README.md

   + The Enebog-logo also doubles as an extra home button.
   + On larger devices the navigation is lined up in a row on the right side of the header.
   + The navigation links for large screen devices are being underlined when hoovered over.
-  + A click anywhere on an individual art page takes the user back to the last place he was at on the main page.
+  + A click anywhere on the individual art display page takes the user back top of the main page.

 ![Mobil: "Header"-section with drop-down nav menu.](assets/images/readme/nav-elements-iphon14promax.jpg)
 ![Large Device: "Header"-section.](assets/images/readme/header-laptop.jpg)

-### "Hero” image
+### "Hero”-image
   + The top of the page features a high-resolution image of an art piece with a text overlay to give the user a wow-effect and at the same time highlighting upcoming events.
-  + MORE HERE

 ![Mobil: "Hero"-image.](assets/images/readme/hero-iphon14promax.jpg)
 ![Large Device: "Hero"-image.](assets/images/readme/hero-laptop.jpg)

 ### The Works-section
-  + The Works-section displays three galleries with nine art pieces each displayed in a 3x3 grid
+  + The Works-section displays three galleries with nine art pieces each displayed in a 3x3 grid.
-  + The images of the art-pieces zooms to a larger size when hovered
+  + The images of the art-pieces zooms to a larger size when hovered (see the zoomed image of the braided flask below).
-  + The user can click an art-piece if he want to see a larger display of the art piece.
+  + The user can click an art-piece if he want to see a larger display of it.
   + Currently the display page of only one art pieces has been implemented which is the first image (braided flask).

 ![Mobil: "Work"-section.](assets/images/readme/work-iphon14promax.jpg)
 ![Large Device: "Work"-section.](assets/images/readme/work-laptop.jpg)

 ### The full-size display-page
-  + A selection of the artist art-pieces organized in a rectangular grid.
   + When an art piece is clicked in the Works-section the user is taken to a separate display page (unique for each art piece) where the art is annotated and display in a larger size.

 ![Mobil: "Display"-page.](assets/images/readme/display-page-iphon14promax.jpg)